BloomTech-Labs/geograpics-be/README.md

 * Users come to the site and are routed through Instagram's verification/login process, using passport.
 Once verified, Instagram sends the user's data to the database

-* Two tables have been created - users and pictures.
+* Two tables have been created - users and pictures
     - Users table stores users who have passed through the Passport/Instagram authentication process
     - Pictures table stores their data from Instagram once they've authorized the Geograpics app in their Instagram file